BenSuqw123/BenSuqw123/README.md

 `9 months`

-* Participated in developing and maintaining software features.
+* Participated in developing and maintaining software features based on project requirements.
-* Worked with backend services, APIs and databases.
+* Worked with backend services, REST APIs and databases.
-* Supported testing, debugging and source-code improvements.
+* Supported software testing, debugging and source-code improvements.
-* Collaborated with team members using Git-based workflows.
+* Collaborated with team members using Git-based development workflows.
 * Completed assigned tasks according to project requirements and deadlines.

 ### Freelance Website Developer